makeworld-the-better-one/fmrl/spec.md

 }
 ```

-Any fields that do not appear here have an undefined meaning and purpose and SHOULD be ignored by clients.
+Any fields that do not appear here have an undefined meaning and purpose and SHOULD be ignored by clients and servers.

 Missing fields are equivalent to the zero/empty value for the field.
 For example, having no `"status"` field is equivalent to `"status": ""`.
 The same goes for the JSON `null` value, it is equivalent to an empty string, or number zero, etc.

 Any field can be missing, empty, or null and the user data will still be valid.
-Therefore, `{}` is a valid status, there just isn't much going on.
+Therefore, `{}` is a valid status, just with no meaningful data.

 Clients MUST support setting and getting all the fields above.